 Funding in this category will support habitat restoration projects, including in-stream, riparian, upland, and wetland habitat, that improve the quality and connectivity of habitats throughout Southeast Michigan.
 Habitat projects must be designed to restore habitat while also meaningfully improving public access to and/or use-opportunities of natural areas throughout the region.

 Projects seeking funding in this category will restore habitats throughout Southeast Michigan to achieve a range of ecological benefits, such as improving water quality in waterways and the Great Lakes, reducing erosion, increasing the complexity, connectivity and quality of habitat, benefiting species of concern, and enhancing biodiversity and supporting healthy populations of native species.
 Habitat project activities may include, but are not limited to, creation/restoration of pollinator habitat, streambank stabilization, invasive species control, native plant restoration, construction of in-stream structures to improve geomorphological processes and habitat for fish and aquatic organisms.
-Proposals should also incorporate activities designed to increase connectivity between natural areas and habitats, such as restoring contiguous habitats or parcels adjacent to protected and/or restored natural areas, connecting natural areas via trail systems, greenways, etc., and restoring habitat in strategic locations to provide more ecologically significant and improved access to critical habitats for target species (e.g. migratory birds).
-Proposals must improve public access and use of natural areas, which may include construction of trails, public access points, and infrastructure enabling use of waterways and habitats, such as paddle craft launches, wildlife viewing areas, etc.
+Proposals should also incorporate activities designed to increase connectivity between natural areas and habitats, such as restoring contiguous habitats or parcels adjacent to protected and/or restored natural areas, connecting natural areas via trail systems, greenways, etc., and restoring habitat in strategic locations to provide more ecologically significant and improved access to critical habitats for target species (e.g., brook trout, northern pike, lesser yellow legs and other migratory and marsh-nesting birds).
+See the Great Lake Business Plan for additional program priority details.
+Proposals must improve public access and use of natural areas, which may include construction of trails, public access points, and infrastructure enabling use of waterways and habitats, such as paddle craft launches, wildlife viewing areas, education and community engagement activities, etc.

 Projects that do not include enhancements to public green space to and/or improve access to or use of natural areas will not be considered for funding.
 Preference will be given to projects designed to improve habitat for multiple species of conservation concern.
 Small, isolated projects lacking strategic relevance for priority species, regional habitat connectivity, or restoration of rare or critical habitats will not be competitive.

-The Fund desires to support projects that meaningfully engage and benefit communities throughout Southeast Michigan that have historically been underrepresented and underserved.
+The Fund desires to support projects that meaningfully engage and benefit low-income and communities of color.
 The Fund recognizes that these communities are often disproportionately impacted by climate change and associated environmental issues of special concern for the Fund, including stormwater runoff, combined sewer overflows and associated flooding and access to safe public greenspace and natural areas.
 The Fund will prioritize investments that seek to address these impacts while also meaningfully engaging communities to achieve benefits for the environment and people.

-Where appropriate, applicants are encouraged to direct a portion of requested grant funding to support monitoring activities within the proposed grant period.
-If you are considering incorporating monitoring into the project and will be requesting funding to support those activities, please contact email@example.com for guidance on building this into your proposal and budget.
+Applicants are encouraged to direct a portion of requested grant funding to support monitoring activities within the proposed grant period if relevant to the metrics being reported.
+If you are considering incorporating monitoring into the project and will be requesting funding to support those activities, please contact firstname.lastname@example.org for guidance on building this into your proposal and budget.

 To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Southeast Michigan Resilience Fund has a list of metrics in Easygrants for full proposal applicants to choose from for future reporting.
 We ask that applicants select only the most relevant metrics from this list for their project (all possible metrics are shown in the table below).
 Additional guidance to assist applicants in selecting and reporting metrics and project outcomes is available at https://www.nfwf.org/semichigan.
 All grantees should review this document when selecting metrics as a part of their Easygrants application.
 If you think an applicable metric has not been provided, please contact Aislinn Gauchay email@example.com to discuss acceptable alternatives.